NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 To say that water is not defiled by anything, not even the rotting corpses of dogs and donkeys, menstrual waste products and literal feces is insane and unscientific.
 This unhygienic idea has probably cost the lives of untold numbers of people throughout history.

-## Muhammad gargled with dick water
+## Muhammad gargled with dick water {#dick-water}

 [Sahih al Bukhari 274](https://sunnah.com/bukhari:274)

 > Water was placed for the ablution of Allah's Messenger after Janaba.
 He poured water with his right hand over his left twice or thrice and then washed his private parts and rubbed his hand on the earth or on a wall twice or thrice and then rinsed his mouth, washed his nose by putting water in it and then blowing it out...

-So after washing his private parts he uses the same water to rinse his mouth and nose?
+Notice that after washing his private parts he uses the same water to rinse his mouth and nose.

 See also:

 - [Sahih al Bukhari 257](https://sunnah.com/bukhari:257)
 - [Sahih al Bukhari 276](https://sunnah.com/bukhari:276)

-## Muhammad had sex with 11 wives and only took one bath
+## Muhammad had sex with 11 wives and only took one bath {#11-wives-1-bath}

 [Sunan Ibn Majah 589](https://sunnah.com/ibnmajah:589)